-- (1) The Board voted to change the applicant's characterization of service to Honorable because the applicant's PTSD mitigated the applicant's misconduct of DUI, AWOL and resisting arrest charges.
-Thus, the prior characterization is no longer appropriate. - (2) The Board voted to change the reason for discharge to Misconduct (Minor Infractions) under the same pretexts, thus the reason for discharge is no longer appropriate.
+- (1) The Board voted to change the applicant's characterization of service to Honorable.
+Board members concurred with the Board's Medical Advisor that the applicant's behavioral health condition mitigates the basis for separation (Multiple FTRs and AWOL).
+The Board voted not to change the reentry eligibility code as it was both proper and equitable. - (2) The Board voted to change the reason for discharge to Misconduct (Minor Infractions) under the same rationale, thus the reason for discharge is no longer appropriate.
 The SPD code associated with the new reason for discharge is JKN. - (3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.